davidfstein/v2p/README.md

 Other header lines are not required.

 To run V2P provide the path to the VCF, a path where the output will be stored, and the path to the downloaded features.
-You may optionally pass a number of CPUs to be used (default=1) and, if scoring variants from a single gene, you may provide a gene name to be prioritized by VEP.
+You may optionally pass the path to the precomputed predictions, a number of CPUs to be used (default=1) and, if scoring variants from a single gene, you may provide a gene name to be prioritized by VEP.
 Run ```bash get_predictions.sh -h``` for a description of the available parameters.

 Example
 ```